riiiiiiiiis/tg-fairy-bot-prod/README.md

 3. Create service account credentials
 4. Download JSON credentials
 5. Copy the entire JSON content to `GOOGLE_CREDENTIALS_JSON` in `.env`
+6. Set up your Google Sheets with required worksheets (see `docs/worksheet-schemas.md`)
+7. Configure media files and payment links (see `docs/final-media-setup.md`)

 ### 6. Run the Bot
 ```bash